NorthumbriaResearchComputing/oswald-docs/docs/quickstart/running-jobs.md

 ## Cancelling a Job

-You may realise after submitting a job that something is wrong with it, eg. you put it on the wrong queue, set the wrong numberof cores, or otherwise misconfigured parameters, so you need to cancel the job.
+You may realise after submitting a job that something is wrong with it, eg. you put it on the wrong queue, set the wrong number of cores, or otherwise misconfigured parameters, so you need to cancel the job.
 You can cancel a job using the `scancel` command, giving the job ID of the job you wish to cancel:

 ```
 scancel <job-id>